mokshadharma/llm-instructions/ed-non-interactive-guide.md

 **After revert, before retry:**
 1. Re-read the file to understand current state
 2. Identify exact line numbers for all needed edits
-3. Determine whether edits can be combined in a single atomic script
+3. Plan one operation per ed invocation (each operation can modify multiple lines)
-4. Use single script with bottom-up ordering when possible
+4. Execute operations in bottom-up order (highest line numbers first) to avoid line-number shifts
 5. Verify immediately after execution

 **Warning signs you may need to revert:**